hmlendea/stellaris-universum-infinitum/README.md

  - 12 new Flags
  - 8 new Techonolgies
+ - 5 new Random Species
  - 4 new Strategic Resources
  - 4 new Planetary Modifiers
  - 3 new Tile Blockers
  - 3 new System Initialisers
  - 2 new Prescripted Countries
+ - 2 new Name Lists
  - 2 new Galaxy Sizes
  - 1 new Anomaly
- - 1 new Name List

 # Installation